simonhw/gardening-services/README.md

 The UserAccount model | Adapted from the UserProfile model in the Boutique Ado walkthrough The Category model | Taken from the Boutique Ado walkthrough The Services app's `views.py` file | Taken from the Boutique Ado walkthrough with minor adjustments made.
+Service star ratings | The HTML and CSS for the stars was copied from this [Codepen.io workspace](https://codepen.io/mcallaro88/pen/EWQdRX)
 The JavaScript code to control the decrement and increment of the number input field on the service pages | Taken from the Boutique Ado walkthrough
 The Order model | Adapted from the Boutique Ado walkthrough The OrderLineItem model | Adapted from the Boutique Ado walkthrough The Stripe Webhook handler | Taken from the Boutique Ado walkthrough with some additions made.
-The `stripe_elements.js` file | Take from the Boutique Ado walkthrough.
+The `stripe_elements.js` file | Taken from the Boutique Ado walkthrough and updated with some original code.
 The Cart app's `contexts.py` file | Taken from the Boutique Ado walkthrough and adapted to work with my Service model structure.
 The HTML, CSS, and JavaScript code for the scroll to top button on the cart page | Taken from this tutorial: [MDB - Scroll back to top button](https://mdbootstrap.com/docs/standard/extended/back-to-top/)
 Disabling the checkout form buttons dynamically | [StackOverflow - Disabling submit button until all fields have values](https://stackoverflow.com/questions/5614399/disabling-submit-button-until-all-fields-have-values)
-The HTML structure of the toast messages | Adapted from examples in this article: [https://fastbootstrap.com/components/toast/](https://fastbootstrap.com/components/toast/)
+The `checkout.css` file | The contents of this extra CSS file were copied from the Boutique Ado walkthrough The HTML structure of the toast messages | Adapted from examples in this article: [https://fastbootstrap.com/components/toast/](https://fastbootstrap.com/components/toast/)
 The Offcanvas cart preview | The HTML code was copied from the [Bootsrap documentation](https://getbootstrap.com/docs/5.0/components/offcanvas/)
 Pagination of reviews | Taken from the Django documentation: [https://docs.djangoproject.com/en/5.1/topics/pagination/](https://docs.djangoproject.com/en/5.1/topics/pagination/)